 No one knew Bart's age, but he certainly was up into double digits when he was diagnosed with a late-stage cancer that had pretty much eaten up his insides and robbed his magnificent (and frequently burr infested) coat of its customary luster.

 Bart hated to go to the veterinarian so much that he would wet himself.
-His owner couldn’t deal with the situation and there was no way that I was going to make him sniff his last smells and draw his last breaths on a vet's table.
+His owner couldn’t deal with the situation and there was no way that I was going to make him sniff his last smell and draw his last breath on a vet's table.
 Bart deserved a better exit.

 So Catbird and I went out into the field behind the corn crib and dug a hole.
 A big hole because Bart was a big guy.
 I fetched the .22 rifle and put a single round into the chamber.
-Having held Bart's head in my hands so many times over the years while giving his big knuckle of a head scratches, I knew exactly where to place the barrel and that I would not need a second shot.
+Having held Bart's head in my hands so many times over the years while giving scratches to his big knuckle of a head, I knew exactly where to place the barrel and that I would not need a second shot.

 Bart was lying on the ruins of an overstuffed couch on the front porch of the farmhouse that was his throne, two members of his cat harem cuddling at his side.
 He barely had the energy to look up as Catbird and I lifted and carried him out across the driveway to the field where he would sit woofing at the moon.
 Or perhaps at deer crossing the pasture below to reach the creek.
 Or maybe he just woofed for the hell of it.

-I say with absolute certainty that Bart knew he was going for his last ride and it wasn't to the Dairy Queen for milkshakes and fries.
+I say with absolute certainty that Bart knew he was going for his last ride and it wasn't to the Dairy Queen for a milkshake and fries.

 When Catbird and I gently laid him on the carpet of winter wheat and I reached for the rifle, Bart raised his magnificent head one last time.
 There was the tiniest flicker of light in those big eyes, but I knew that he was thanking us.